-Scott Marion partners with Associate Director Chris Domaleski to manage the operations of the Center, and he works closely with the Center Board of Directors to establish the long- and short-term strategic direction of the organization.
-He is also actively engaged with Center clients; his projects include designing and supporting states in implementing assessment and accountability reforms, developing and implementing educator evaluation systems, and designing and implementing high quality, locally-designed performance-based assessments.
-He is a national leader in designing innovative and comprehensive assessment systems to support instructional and accountability uses, including helping states and districts design systems of assessments for evaluating student learning of identified competencies.
+Scott Marion partners with Associate Director Chris Domaleski to manage the operations of the Center and works closely with the Center Board of Directors to establish the long- and short-term strategic direction of the organization.
+He is also actively engaged with a broad range of Center clients including chief state school officers, legislators, state and district assessment and accountability leaders, and classroom teachers.
+Scott’s projects include designing and supporting states in implementing assessment and accountability initiatives, providing technically-defensible policy guidance, and implementing high quality, locally-designed performance-based assessments.
+He is a national leader in designing innovative and comprehensive assessment systems to support instructional and accountability uses and is working to better conceptualize and implement high-quality balanced systems of assessment and accountability.

-Scott coordinates and/or serves on five or district state Technical Advisory Committees (TAC) for assessment, accountability and educator evaluation, including coordinating the PARCC assessment consortium TAC.
-He recently served on the National Research Council (NRC) committee responsible for designing a framework for next generation science assessments; he has also served on other recent NRC committees investigating the issues and challenges associated with incorporating value-added measures in educational accountability systems and on outlining best practices in state assessment systems.
+Scott coordinates and/or serves on five state or district Technical Advisory Committees (TAC) for assessment, accountability and educator evaluation.
+He has served on multiple National Research Council (NRC) committees including to support designs for next generation science assessments, investigating the issues and challenges associated with incorporating value-added measures in educational accountability systems, and outlining best practices in state assessment systems.

 Scott received a Ph.D. from the University of Colorado Boulder with a concentration in Measurement and Evaluation.

-Scott Marion is a national leader in designing innovative and comprehensive assessment systems to support both instructional and accountability uses, including helping states and districts design systems of assessments for evaluating student learning of identified competencies.
+Scott Marion is a national leader in designing innovative and comprehensive assessment systems to support instructional and accountability uses and is working to better conceptualize and implement high-quality balanced systems of assessment and accountability.

 Recent and Relevant Publications

 Marion, S.F.
 (2018).
 The opportunities and challenges of a systems approach to assessment.
 Educational Measurement: Issues and Practice, 37, 1, 45-48.